olincollege/Pixel-Player/README.md

   make
   ./src/main
   ```
+### Time to Print an Image!
 The program will ask you for the file path of the image.
 Enter it.
 All preloaded images are stored in the /src/img folder.
 To find the file path run the following line in of the folder of image:

   ```
   readlink -f name_of_file.filetype
   ```
+Once you copy and paste the full file path, just hit enter and see your image come to life in ASCII glory!

+Quick tip: lower the text size of your terminal in order to receive a higher resolution output

+## Contributors
+This project was a collaboration between three Olin College of Engineering Students: Maya Cranor, Phillip Post, and Isabel de Luis.
+Special thanks to Steve Matsumoto for this help.